Madeleine McCann investigation: searches enter second day

 Fresh searches in the disappearance of Madeleine McCann have entered a second day as police clear undergrowth near the banks of a remote reservoir in Portugal.

-Officers were working with strimmers at the Barragem do Arade on Wednesday, around 30 miles from where Madeleine went missing at the age of three while on holiday with her family in Praia da Luz in 2007.
+Officers were working with strimmers and heavy machinery at the Barragem do Arade on Wednesday, around 30 miles from where Madeleine went missing in 2007.

 A fire service vehicle and rigid-hull inflatable boat were also on the banks of the reservoir.

-Other officers with a sniffer dog were seen entering an area of woodland as the search continued.
+Other officers with a sniffer dog were seen entering an area of woodland as the search continued, while colleagues carried spades and rakes.

 The fresh searches are being carried out at the request of German investigators who believe their prime suspect, convicted sex offender Christian Brueckner, 45, kidnapped and murdered the little girl.